RumeelHussainbnb/CoreDAODocs/docs/Dev-Guide/core-testnet-wallet-config.md

 # Connect to Core Chain Testnet
 ---
 :::note
-This is a detailed guideline for connecting to Core Testnet using the Metamask wallet.
+This is a detailed guideline for connecting to Core Testnet using the MetaMask wallet.
 :::

 ### Software Prequisites